 The only thing differentiating students from one another are the different color cords and stoles draped over some of the graduates’ necks, each representing an accomplishment or affiliation during the student’s time at SCTC.
 Some wear gold medallions or gold cords to signify them as honor graduates, others wear white and purple cords representing their affiliation with the National Technical Honor Society, and countless others wear a myriad of different color cords to represent their specific club or organization.

 “This is the reason we do what we do, helping our dual enrollment students jump-start their careers while in high school,” High school Coordinator Drew Todd said about these Dual Enrollment students.
-“We are so proud of all of our 1,002 dual enrollment students, but especially proud of these four students who have gone the extra mile to earn their diploma or degree while obtaining their high school diploma.
+“We are so proud of all of our 1,002 dual enrollment students, but especially proud of these three students who have gone the extra mile to earn their diploma or degree while obtaining their high school diploma.
 Hopefully other high school students will take notice and realize that they can do this too.”

 The Dual Enrollment program allows high school students to take academic degree level core courses that will transfer to any TCSG or USG college or university, occupational courses, and diploma level core courses.
 Some students may choose to enroll fully into a degree, diploma or technical certificate of credit program, or they may choose to just take a few courses.
 All college coursework taken through Dual enrollment will be fully covered through state of Georgia funding, and students will not be required to pay out of pocket for tuition, college fees, or textbooks.